wessenstam/lab-environment/Centrify software/README.md

     - Open a Powershell and CD to the location of the two files
     - Run the the Powershell command to let the script create the AD Objects.

+- Open the DNS manager (dnsmgmt.msc) and follow these steps:

+    - Add a forwarder to the DNS server DC1 use 8.8.8.8 or your local DNS server for "external" DNS resolving
+    - Create a reverse *Lookup Zone* for **10.0.0**

 <BR/><BR/>

 # DB-server